 The parent package variable can be defined in the scope of the Execute Package task or in a parent container such as the package.
 If multiple variables with the same name are available, the variable defined in the scope of the Execute Package task is used, or the variable that is closest in scope to the task.
-The configuration is then mapped to a variable in the child package, or to the property of an object in the child package.
-The variable can also be used in the scripts used by the ActiveX Script task, Script task, or Script component.

 You can set properties through SSIS Designer or programmatically.